Children are victims of family violence

 Children can be affected by family violence directly by:

-- physical injury (eg. while being held or trying to intervene or during pregnancy)
+- physical injury (for example, while being held or trying to intervene or during pregnancy)

 - being fearful for themselves or their protective parent or carer, siblings or pets